tkhq/ruby-sdk/README.md

 If you want to update templates with upstream this is a bit harder but possible: these templates were downloaded from [this folder](https://github.com/swagger-api/swagger-codegen-generators/tree/0f7eeb2ca53e5fff886ce1a609bce1b1e75063fe/src/main/resources/handlebars/ruby) (this is a permalink to the right git SHA).
 You can see all the changes made to these by looking at the history of changes in the templates folder: https://github.com/tkhq/ruby-sdk/commits/main/turnkey_client_inputs/templates.

+## Ruby

+On Mac, Ruby will come installed automatically.
+However, the default version might not be compatible with certain gems, nor will it allow you to modify the default gems directory.
+To set up Ruby, there are many options: rbenv, rvm, asdf, chruby, etc. For simplicity, one path is using rbenv, which can be set up by following the instructions [here](https://github.com/rbenv/rbenv?tab=readme-ov-file#installation).

 ## Rubocop

 We use Rubocop for linting.
 To install: